mesosphere/universe/README.md

 Experimental packages can be found in the [Multiverse repository](https://github.com/mesosphere/multiverse).

+# Deprecation Notice

+This branch (`version-1.x`) uses a deprecated Universe schema and can only be used by legacy versions of the DCOS CLI (<0.4.0).
+Please see the current default branch at `version-2.x`.
+To ensure you can continue to install the latest packages, please [upgrade your installed DCOS CLI](https://docs.mesosphere.com/install/cli/).

 ## Installation

 The [DCOS CLI](https://docs.mesosphere.com/install/cli/) comes pre-configured to use the Universe repository.